Sweden Admits Virus Response Could Have Been Better - UrduPoint

 People have been urged to work from home, limit contacts, practise social distancing and wash hands frequently.
 The public is expected to follow the recommendations, but they are not legally binding.

-However, the country has imposed bans on visits to nursing homes and on gatherings of more than 50 people.
+- 'Strategy is sound' - Sweden did however ban visits to nursing homes and gatherings of more than 50 people.

+Speaking to reporters later Wednesday, Tegnell stressed that his comments should not be taken to mean that he or the Public Health Agency had had second thoughts about their strategy.

+"We're still of the opinion that the strategy is sound, but then there are always improvements to make, especially in hindsight," Tegnell told reporters.

+"I personally think it would be rather odd to answer anything else to such a question," he added.

-Sweden's leaders have maintained that the measures are designed for the long haul, reiterating often that the fight against the virus is a "marathon, not a sprint".
+Sweden's leaders have repeatedly stressed that the measures are designed for the long haul, that the fight against the virus is a "marathon, not a sprint".

-The Swedish approach has been criticised at home and abroad, particularly as the number of deaths has far exceeded those in neighbouring Nordic countries, which have all imposed more restrictive containment measures.
+But their approach has been criticised at home and abroad, particularly as the number of deaths has far exceeded those in neighbouring Nordic countries, which all imposed more restrictive containment measures.

+Tegnell noted what he called an "ambivalent" view of Sweden abroad, with their approach receiving both praise and scorn.

+"Sometimes it has been perceived as a bit of a threat, because it could indirectly cast doubt on some of the fairly drastic measures undertaken," Tegnell said.